jesilee/CIDMD_setup/README.md

 * python 3.6
 * numpy

-* these files should be in the current working directory & get it from this repository `git clone https://github.com/jesilee/CIDMD_setup`
+* these files from this repo should be in the current working directory:
  `CIDMD_setup.com`
  `CIDMD_setup.py`
  `CIDMD_preprun.py`